influxdata/docs-v2/content/v2.0/cloud/account-management/billing.md

   - Contact information
   - Notification settings

-### View Free plan information
+### View Free Plan information

-- On the Billing page, view the total limits available for the Free plan.
+- On the Billing page, view the total limits available for the Free Plan.

 ### Exceeded rate limits